RottenFishbone/go-cook/README.md

 ## go-cook &nbsp;&nbsp; [![Go Report Card](https://goreportcard.com/badge/git.sr.ht/~rottenfishbone/go-cook)](https://goreportcard.com/report/git.sr.ht/~rottenfishbone/go-cook)
 This project aims to be a reimplementation, and eventually extension, of the original [CooklangCLI](https://github.com/cooklang/CookCLI), written in Go.

-The root package provides the parser and the requisite types under the package name `cooklang`.
+The root package provides the parser and the requisite types under the package name `cook`.

 I will be maintaing a project structure that allows for module imports from `pkg.dev.go` to enable Cooklang utilities such as parsing, printing and creation, as a library.